 HR, Employers & Coronavirus: OSHA Compliance Amid COVID-19

-The world is reeling over the coronavirus, and employers in every industry have reason to prioritize the health and safety of their employees during what’s been declared a global pandemic by the World Health Organization (WHO), and a National Emergency by President Donald Trump.
+The world is reeling over the coronavirus, and employers in every industry have reason to prioritize the health and safety of their employees during what’s been declared a global pandemic by the World Health Organization (WHO), and a National Emergency by the United States President.

-Although updates related to COVID-19, local closures, and public health advisories are continually developing, there are some important steps employers and Human Resource departments should be taking to ensure the safety of their workforce, minimize and manage risks, and reduce the impact on business and productivity.
+Although updates related to COVID-19, local and statewide closures, and public health advisories are developing as the virus surges and conditions evolve, there are some important steps employers and Human Resource departments should be taking to ensure the safety of their workforce, minimize and manage risks, and reduce the impact on business and productivity.

 Here are a few quick takes on the coronavirus and OSHA compliance:

-OSHA issued a new alert – Prevent Worker Exposure to Coronavirus (COVID-19) – to inform employers and workers on general practices to prevent the spread of the virus.
+OSHA issued an alert in March – Prevent Worker Exposure to Coronavirus (COVID-19) – to inform employers and workers on general practices to prevent the spread of the virus.
 This includes frequent hand washing and limiting contact with people who are sick, as well as practices for employers of workers with potential occupational exposure.
 Per OSHA, employers should:

 - Assess the hazards to which workers may be exposed.